Case Study: QALYs

 Markov Models

-We now want to add a new outcome dimension: DALYs (Disability-Adjusted Life Years).
-DALYs are a measure of disease burden, where 0 = perfect health and 1 = death per year lost.
+We now want to add a new outcome dimension: QALE (Disability-Adjusted Expectancy).
+QALYs, where 1 = perfect health and 0 = death.
 For this model, we will add Years of Life Lost.
 To discount these from the start of time and the time of occurrence we will use the built in discounting (from start time) and add discounting from the time of death.

 A: Important Parameters